 Renewable energy (RE) and energy efficiency (EE) have long been identified as priorities and necessities for the Pacific Island Countries and Territories (PICTs).
 Over the past 20 years, training and use of RE and EE throughout the PICTS has been deployed typically on a project basis with little or no information or technical support to ensure some long-term success for these initiatives.
 Whilst the Pacific Power Association (PPA) oversees and represents the operation and interests of power utilities and larger corporate interests, small business is not included as part of the PPA.

 The Sustainable Energy Financing Project (SEFP), funded by the Global Environment Facility Trust Fund, was administered by the World Bank in Fiji, Papua New Guinea and The Solomon Islands.
 One part of this project included conducting solar training courses in the three countries.
-In 2008/09, while conducting these training courses, Global Sustainable Energy Solutions Pty Ltd was approached by key industry stakeholders indicating that there was an ever increasing need for a technician certification/accreditation scheme similar to that operating in Australia.
+In 2008/09, while conducting these training courses, Global Sustainable Energy Solutions Pty Ltd (GSES) was approached by key industry stakeholders indicating that there was an ever increasing need for a technician certification/accreditation scheme similar to that operating in Australia.

 It was agreed that a sustainable energy industry association would be the preferred vehicle to orchestrate and manage this scheme.
 The Sustainable Energy Industry Association of the Pacific Islands (SEIAPI) was conceived.